Find free Hawaii criminal records via official channels in a matter of minutes using the links and guidance given in this streamlined resource.

 Concerned friends and family members can call local jails or courthouses for further information on where a recently arrested person is being held.
 Arrest records will usually reveal the following:

-How To Find Hawaii Arrest Records, Mugshots & the Reason for Detainment for Free (HI Arrest Records Search by County)
+How To Find Hawaii Arrest Records, Mugshots & the Reason for Detainment for Free (HI Arrest Record Searches by County)

 The state’s law enforcement is run at the county level, as this is the only state in the U.S. without a state-level police agency (due to the archipelago geography).
 The Corrections Division of the Hawaii Department of Public Safety is in charge of managing the four jails, each on a different Hawaiian island.

-Thankfully in Hawaii there is a consistently up-to-date, free, and reliable online search tool available: Victim Information and Notification Everyday–also called VINElink or simply VINE.
-Though the purpose is for victims of crime, assault, and harassment to be able to track offenders and their custody status, this website could also be used by anyone seeking information on past and current criminal offenders and cases.2 This site shows:
+Thankfully, in Hawaii, there is a consistently up-to-date, free, and reliable online search tool available: Victim Information and Notification Everyday–also called VINElink or simply VINE.
+Though the purpose is for victims of crime, assault, and harassment to be able to track offenders and their custody status, this website could also be used by anyone seeking information on past and current criminal offenders and cases.2

 Individuals using VINE to find a potential offender should: